rethinkdb/rethinkdb-rs/0-about-rethinkdb/faq.md

 ## What is RethinkDB? ##

 RethinkDB is an open-source, distributed database built to store JSON documents and scale to multiple machines with very little effort.
-It has a pleasant query language that supports really useful queries like table joins, groupings, and aggregations, and it's easy to set up and learn.
+It's easy to set up and learn, and it has a pleasant query language that supports really useful queries like table joins, groupings, and aggregations.

 {% infobox info %}
     <p><strong>RethinkDB in under two minutes:</strong> see the <a href="/videos/what-is-rethinkdb">highlights video</a>.</p>